Find out a whole lot more about NZ Influencer Marketing in our forthcoming presentation, Influencer Marketing 2017:

 - twenty trends that will shape Influencer Marketing in the next year

-All that and of course much more, in the Influencer Marketing NZ 2017 report and slide presentation, coming out in October.
+All that and of course much more, in the Influencer Marketing NZ 2017 report and slide presentation.

 The Influencer Marketing 2017 presentation looks ahead at what marketers should expect and plan for in 2017 and 2018 — based on local and global trends you may not yet have had the opportunity to examine — turning those forecasts into a comprehensive report & slide deck in PowerPoint format (with accompanying notes) – information that you can easily present to your team and your clients, bringing everyone up to speed on the latest New Zealand Marketing Insights as we accelerate through what remains of 2017.
 All presentations are unbranded, so you can add your own branding and comments.